qKitNp/grokiphile/README.md

 Visit a Wikipedia article that doesn't have a corresponding Grokipedia page.
 The extension should:
 - Not show a panel
 - Not redirect
+- Log the 404 status in the console (if DEBUG is enabled)

 ## Configuration